 3. You Could Earn a High Income

-One of the benefits of working in the finance world is that many of the jobs tend to pay well.
+One of the benefits of working in the finance world is that many of the jobs tend to pay well which is especially great if you have student loans.
 For instance, the Bureau of Labor Statistics estimated that in 2019, financial analysts earned a median annual income of $81,590 per year, significantly higher than the roughly $40,000 median income across all other occupations.
 If you go on to earn a master’s degree or an MBA, you’ll be able to boost your long-term earnings even higher.
 Additionally, it’s projected that finance careers will grow 5% over the next decade, which is faster than the average.
 When you work in finance, you can often rest assured that you’ll be able to find secure, lucrative jobs.

 4. You’ll Learn Real-World Transferable Skills